 If you’re someone who likes to use social media to get into heated moral debates or re-pin politically incorrect memes, you might want to consider tightening up the settings on what strangers can see.
 Here are instructions on adjusting your privacy settings for the most popular platforms: Facebook, Twitter, Instagram, Pinterest, Snapchat.

 4. Don’t completely lock down your social media presence

 57% of employers are less likely to contact applicants who lack any online presence whatsoever.
 When someone Googles you, you want them to be able to find some information that demonstrates you’re a living, breathing human, and preferably positive information. .

 To help facilitate this, consider keeping at least one public-facing profile that you maintain with hiring managers in mind, such as LinkedIn.
 Share job-related news, industry updates, your take on market trends, and other content that will establish you as knowledgeable in your field.
 A bonus is that you can use it to network with others in your field and potentially even learn about additional job opportunities.

 Get A Jump on Your Job Search With 4 Corner Resources

 Whether you’re looking for a position to help you climb to the next level in your career or you want to switch fields entirely, the staffing professionals at 4 Corner Resources can help you map your next move.
 We’re experts at connecting candidates like you with opportunities that capitalize on your skills and suit your personality.

 Sincere relationships are the foundation of our business; we get to know you as a candidate beyond what’s on your resume to find a position that’s not only a good professional fit, but that will be personally fulfilling for you for the long run.
-Browse our open job listings now by clicking here, or connect with one of our recruiters to stay informed about future opportunities by sending your resume to email@example.com.
+Browse our open job listings or connect with one of our recruiters to stay informed about future opportunities by sending your resume to email@example.com.